-Pursuant to Education Code Section 15146(b)(2), the Resolution and materials included in this agenda item were publicly noticed as an information item at the Board's February 3, 2022 meeting.
+Pursuant to Education Code Section 15146(b)(2), the Resolution and materials included in this agenda item must first be publicly noticed as an information item.
+At the Board's next consecutive meeting, being the February 17, 2022 meeting, the attached Resolution and materials will be publicly noticed as an action item for consideration by the Board.
+(The Board will also consider a Resolution to refund/refinance outstanding general obligation bonds of the District in order to realize taxpayer savings at the next board meeting.)